davmac314/dinit/README.md

     dinitctl stop <service-name>
     dinitctl release <service-name>

-Note that a "start" markes the service active, as well as starting it if it is not already started; the opposite of this is actually "release", which clears the active mark and stops it if it has no active dependent services.
-The "stop" command by default acts as a "release" which also forces the service to stop (although it may then immediately restart, depending on how it and its dependents are configured).
+Note that a "start" marks the service active, as well as starting it if it is not already started; the opposite of this is actually "release", which clears the active mark and stops it if it has no active dependent services.
+The "stop" command by default acts as a "release" that also forces the service to stop (although it may then immediately restart, depending on how it and its dependents are configured).